 With a Credit Builder Loan from MoneyLion, your loan is broken up into several manageable payments set over 12 months.
 MoneyLion will report your information to all 3 major credit bureaus every month and when you make on-time payments, you should see an increase in score.

 It’s a way to boost your credit score, and it can really work!
-More than half of Credit Builder Plus members raise their score by 42 points or more within 60 days.2
+More than half our members raised their score by up to 27 points within 60 days.2

 A MoneyLion membership comes with progress tracking tools that send you personalized credit-building insights and tips.
 You’ll also be able to access Financial Heartbeat, a state-of-the-art tool that can help you improve how you budget, save, and manage your overall financial wellness.